Denim at all times

 The beautiful ones denim skirts give the perfect 50s look.
 The always super dressy and flattering A-line cut is excellent for everyday life.
 The two different pencil styles Wanda from Lady K Loves and the new pencil denim skirt from Rumble59, have a slightly more cool 50s look, and can be worn for both work and a trip in the city.
 Common to all three is that you can of course wear them with any of your favorite tops, but if you want to focus on 50s cool, you can advantageously wear them with one of our retro print T-shirts or a tight-fitting top.
 In classic 50s greaser style, you can also tie a slightly larger shirt or T-shirt on the belly.
 And one last suggestion for a wonderful 50s look, is jersey blouses with boat neckline.

-Retro and vintage jeans - get jeans guidance in mondo chaos
+Retro and vintage jeans - get jeans guide in mondo kaos

 With one denim or jeans look, you can style as modern or vintage as you like.
 Whether you are looking for a retro Rockabilly look, or a unique everyday look, you can always come and visit us in the store where we are happy to give advice and guidance on what suits you best.